 Immediate (For MCW accessories only.)
 When the radio and/or device is turned off after pairing, the keys are lost.
 Due to this, when your radio and your device are turned on again, they are unable to reconnect.
 The user must re-pair the devices to re-establish a new set of pairing keys.
 See Pairing with Low Frequency-Motorola Proximity Pairing (LF-MPP) Feature on page 71 and Standard Pairing Feature on page 73.
+Standard Failing Feature on page 73.

+Infinite

-Infinite (For all Bluetooth devices.)
+(For all Bluetooth devices.)
 When the radio and/or device are turned off after pairing, keys are not lost.
 When the radio and the device are turned on again, they can resume the Bluetooth connection without user intervention.

-Re-Pair Timer Options Re-Pair Timer Scenarios Immediate (For MCW Accessories only) • When the radio is powered off, pairing key is lost immediately, and accessory attempts to pair again.
-If pairing is unsuccessful within the Drop Timer value, the accessory automatically powers off
+Re-Pair Tim- er Options Re-Pair Timer Scenarios Immediate When the radio is powered off, (For MCW Ac- pairing key is lost immediately,